mvhutz/rebater/docs/schema.md

 If the user acts to `"drop"`, then:

-- The operations goes through the list of names, sequentially.
+- The operations go through the list of names, sequentially.
 - For each name, it deletes all columns whose header matches.
 - The resulting table is returned.